twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 If your App supports incoming calls, you **MUST** perform the following steps to comply with the new policy:

 1. Upgrade to Twilio Voice iOS SDK to 2.1.0
+2. Your app must initialize `PKPushRegistry` with PushKit push type VoIP at the launch time on iOS 13.
+As mentioned in the [PushKit guidelines](https://developer.apple.com/documentation/pushkit/supporting_pushkit_notifications_in_your_app), the system can’t deliver push notifications to your app until you create a PKPushRegistry object for VoIP push type and set the delegate.
+If your app delays the initialization of `PKPushRegistry`, your app may receive outdated PushKit push notifications, and if your app decides not to report the received outdated push notifications to CallKit, iOS 13 may terminate your app.
-2. Report the call to CallKit.
+3. Report the call to CallKit.
 Refer to this [example](https://github.com/twilio/voice-quickstart-swift/tree/2.x) for how to report the call to CallKit.
-3. Update how you decode the PushKit device token
+4. Update how you decode the PushKit device token

     **Swift**